 Lobby Totem Pole

-The massive and mystical totem pole on the Lobby’s south wall is dedicated to the memory of Bruce R. Stevenson, Heathman Lodge founder.
+The massive and mystical totem pole on the Lobby’s south wall is dedicated to the memory of Bruce R. Stevenson, founder of the Heathman Lodge.

 The totem pole was carved by local artist Mike Olsen.

-Rare, old Pendleton Native American-styled blankets hang from the mezzanine bannister.
+Rare, old Native American-styled Pendleton blankets hang from the banister .

 The lobby entrance’s floor is of slate was quarried in eastern Washington and was selected for its deep, warm color.